veebch/pepper/README.md

 ```
 Videos that are sent to the screen should be 800x800 videos.

-For music, use [cava](https://github.com/karlstav/cava) on a terminal that has been maximised on the display.
+For music visualisation, use [cava](https://github.com/karlstav/cava) on a terminal that has been maximised on the display.

 ## Enclosure